|Colors:||Brown, chocolate, black, blue, cream, tan, red, orange, white|

 With its stunning wild looks, signature bobbed tail, and easygoing attitude, the American Bobtail is a heartthrob.
 Unlike most cats, Bobtails enjoy prolonged interactions with people.
 Additionally, they adapt easily to their environments.
 These attributes make them one of the best cat breeds for companionship.
 They are suitable for everyone.

-- American Bobtail Kittens – Before you Buy…
+- American Bobtail Kitten – Before You Bring One Home …

 - 3 Little-Known Facts about American Bobtail Cats